-London has long been considered the epicentre of the UK’s fashion world, but it seems that for this year at least, the capital has lost its crown to another fashionable city.
-On October 10th, Vogue’s annual Fashion’s Night Out – an extravaganza of design and culture – will move away from its home in London to take up residence among the bright northern lights of Manchester.
+London has long been considered the epicentre of the UK’s fashion world, but it seems that for one year at least, the capital has lost its crown to another fashionable city.
+On October 10th, Vogue’s annual Fashion’s Night Out – an extravaganza of design and culture – moved away from it’s home in London to take up residence among the bright northern lights of Manchester.
 The reason behind the move?
 “Manchester’s importance to fashion is unquestionable.” says Vogue editor-in-chief Alexandra Shulman.

 If you look into the roots of several trends, you’ll find it’s impossible to deny Manchester’s fashionable influence, but what you may not realise is that many of these trends grew directly out of Manchester’s thriving and creative music scene.
 The Smiths, Oasis, the Buzzcocks – all of these Mancunian bands and many others would go on to inspire fashion trends around the world.

 Without proof these might seem like pretty grand claims, so to back up Manchester’s fashion credentials we’ve put together this guide to the key trends inspired by the city’s music scene.
 Whether you’re heading to Fashion’s Night Out, or just want to celebrate Manchester and recreate one of these amazing looks, here you’ll find everything you need to help you fall in love with the music and imitable fashion of Manchester.

 You can probably recognise the signature fashion of the 60s – think shift dresses, beehives and big lashes – but you may not know that the era’s fashion is deeply rooted in Manchester’s music scene.
 With influential ’60s bands like Freddie and the Dreamers and Wayne Fontana and the Mindbenders forming in Manchester, clubs in the city acted as hothouses for new music and mod fashion.